rahulUrajbhar/User-Authentication/README.md

-# User Authentication Backend with MongoDB
+# User Authentication Backend with MongoDB & Email Verification

 ## Project Overview

-This project implements a user authentication system using Node.js, Express, and MongoDB.
-The system supports essential authentication features, including user registration, login, and password hashing.
-It also demonstrates how to securely store and verify user credentials using JSON Web Tokens (JWT) for maintaining authenticated sessions.
+This project implements a user authentication system using Node.js, Express, and MongoDB, with additional features like email verification, logout functionality, forgot password, and password reset.
+The system includes secure password storage, JWT-based authentication, and email-based verification for new users.

 ## Key Features

-* **User Registration**: Allows users to register with their email, username, and password.
+* **User Registration**: Allows users to register with email, username, and password.
+* **Email Verification**: Sends a verification email to the user after registration to activate the account.
-* **Password Hashing**: Passwords are hashed before being stored in the database using bcrypt to ensure security.
+* **Password Hashing**: Passwords are hashed before being stored in the database using bcrypt.
-* **JWT Authentication**: JSON Web Tokens (JWT) are used to authenticate users and authorize access to protected routes.
+* **JWT Authentication**: JSON Web Tokens (JWT) are used for user login and maintaining authenticated sessions.
+* **Logout**: Provides an endpoint to logout by invalidating the JWT token.
+* **Forgot Password**: Allows users to request a password reset email.
+* **Password Reset**: Enables users to reset their password using a secure token.
-* **MongoDB**: MongoDB is used to store user information such as email, username, and hashed password.
+* **MongoDB**: MongoDB stores user information like email, username, and hashed password.
-* **Error Handling**: Comprehensive error handling to catch common issues such as invalid email format or weak passwords.

 ## Prerequisites